houjingyi233/macos-research/code/imageio/Readme.md

 - Examples are based on iOSOnMac Interposing Code at URL https://github.com/xsscx/macos-research/tree/main/code/iOSOnMac
 - There is a clang scan-build report at URL https://xss.cx/2023/12/09/src/jackalope-scan-build-report/index.html
 ## My Code Modifications
-- Removed are the references for Windows to focus on native X86_64 and arm64e Fuzzing
+- ~~Removed are the references for Windows to focus on native X86_64 and arm64e Fuzzing~~
+- Windows Code Updates in process
-- The code adds a few supported file types and cleans up the autorelease pool use
+- The Example Code adds a few supported file types and cleans up the autorelease pool use
 - The Script and Examples show how to Target other Dylibs depending on the Image Type, or Fuzz them all with the sample Script [https://raw.githubusercontent.com/xsscx/macos-research/main/code/imageio/imageio-fuzzer.zsh]
 - There is a larger code base for iOS Fuzzing that has yet to be implemented in these examples, see URL https://github.com/xsscx/macos-research/blob/main/code/iOSOnMac/ios-image-fuzzer-example.m
 ## Suggested Build